Chronology

 December 22, 1965

-Legally separates from Isabel.
+Legally separates from Isabel Wilson Lichtenstein.

 1966

 Moves to 190 Bowery at Spring Street.
 Sets up a residence and studio on the fourth floor of the former German bank built in 1917.
 The studio is better lit than previous studios, thanks to large windows that look out onto the Bowery.
 Adolph Gottlieb lives on the second floor.
+Paul Potash assists at the studio one day a week and learns how to construct the floor-to-ceiling easels.
+Hires Jerry Simon as assistant.

 February 1966